LedgerHQ/wallet-btc/README.md

-# wallets.js
+# wallet-btc

-a lib of js wallets for various crypto
+a ledger btc wallet in js

 ## Todo